Have you seen those purple balloons that float up from the centers of garden chives? Did you know that they’re edible?

 On a medium-high stovetop, heat enough white wine vinegar to fill your jar.
 When it’s hot, but not boiling, fill the jar with the vinegar and cover with a lid.
-Be careful not to use a metal lid or the vinegar will react with the metal; I cover the jar with a square piece of parchment paper and a rubber band.
+Don’t to use a metal lid or the vinegar will react with the metal; I cover the jar with a square piece of parchment paper and a rubber band.

 Place the jar in your fridge until it reaches our desired flavor level (about 1-2 weeks).
 The longer you let it sit, the rosier in color it will become.

-When you’re ready, strain out the flowers and pour into a bottle, or keep in the jar.
+When it’s ready, strain out the flowers and pour into a bottle, or keep in the jar.

 Use anywhere you would vinegar, like a vinaigrette salad dressing or as a flavor-enhancing acid in sautes and stir-fry.

 - 1 lb butter, softened

 - 6 chive blossoms, separated into florets

 - 1 pinch of salt

 Mix butter, florets, chopped chives and salt in a bowl and blend well with a rubber spatula.
 Place butter mixture into a small bowl, a mould, or roll in parchment paper.
 You can also use a melon-baller to make individual portions.